The Old Time Farm Vision

 The Solution

-We don't want to eat factory farmed food and decided to put our 113 acre farm and life experiences to work.
+I don't want to eat factory farmed food and decided to put our 113 acre farm and my life experience to work.

-"Old Time" traditional heritage breeds of poultry, livestock and traditional agricultural methods (with a twist of online tech for efficiency) were the perfect fit to create the idyllic farm and traditional products we were seeking for the food on our table ... and, as long as you support it, we'll grow enough to share with you!
+"Old Time" traditional heritage breeds of poultry, livestock and traditional agricultural methods (with a twist of online tech for efficiency) were the perfect fit to create the idyllic farm and traditional products I was seeking to put food on my table ... and, as long as you support it, I'll grow enough to share with you!

 Thanks for reading all this!
-You can learn more about what we are doing and other Moos by following us on social media or joining our email list in the links below!
+You can learn more about what I'm are doing and other Moos by following the farm on social media or joining the email list in the links below!

 Shel